 - Manage payroll

 As soon as companies started leveraging social media to reach new customers and increase brand awareness, there became a need for social media managers.
-These are people who execute and supervise a brand’s social media presence.
-It’s a little public relations, some marketing, and customer service.
+Online jobs in social media management are part public relations, some marketing, and customer service.
+In general, you’re responsible for executing and supervising a brand’s social media presence.

-Big brands obviously need social media managers, but there are online jobs available at smaller companies and with solopreneurs.
-And you can make $15-$40/hour doing things like:
+Big brands obviously need social media managers, but there are real online jobs available at smaller companies and with solopreneurs.
+Freelance social media managers can make $15-$40/hour doing things like:

 - Scheduling posts